michaelluzpaulo/utility-covert-encode-iso-8859-1_to_utf8/README.md

-# recodificacao
-recodification
-mudar a codificação de iso-8859-1 para utf-8
+# utility  - covert encode iso-8859-1 to utf8 with exec php